mist64/cbmbus_doc/3 Commodore DOS.md

 * A device can send byte streams from channels.
 * A device can receive byte streams into channels.

 The Commodore DOS API defines the meaning of channel numbers, channel names and the data traveling over channels in the context of disk drives.
-This article covers the common feature set of Commodore DOS since version 2.0, extensions will be described at the end of the article.

-Contrary to the other articles of the series, this one is only meant as a conceptual overview of the design and not as a complete reference.
-The respective user manuals of Commodore and CMD disk drives are already very good references.

 ## Concepts

-XXX
-* describe three APIs:
-	* level 1: file level API - for built-in data structures
-	* level 2: block level API - for custom optimized data structures
-		* There is a set of lower-level APIs that allows reading and writing individual blocks (of 256 bytes) and marking them as allocated or free in the disk's metadata.
-For certain use cases, this does not require an understanding of any of the disk's internal data structures.
-	* level 3: code execution - meant to extend the functionality
-	* burst

 ### Units and Drives

 What is usually called a disk drive and is associated with a primary address is actually a **unit**, because a unit can have more than one drive in its enclosure, like two mechanisms for two diskettes.
-Drives are numbered starting with 0, and there is no upper limit to the number of drives.

-XXX partitions
+A unit can one one or more of what Unix calls a "block device": A sequence of blocks that have a block numbering independent of the other block devices, which can be used for direct block access, or for use with a filesystem.
+These block devices are numbered, starting from one.

+A simple one-drive unit like the Commodore 1541 only has a single block device "0".
+A dual-drive unit like the Commodore 8250 has two, named "0" and "1", one for each disk drive.

+Some devices with multiple megabytes of storage, like the floppy and hard disk drives by Creative Micro Devices (CMD), support partitioning: Each partition is a block device.
+The partitions are numbered starting with "1", while "0" is a shortcut for the currently active partition.

 ### XXX Communication Mechanisms